 Sooner or later, yes.
 But you may not need to be online during data collection.
 Some projects require access to a computer with a web browser, but many citizen science projects are available as mobile apps that can handle offline data collection.
 And sometimes it’s just fine to jot down your observations in a notebook and submit them via the internet later on.

 No matter if you are a minimalist bikepacker or a bring-the-kitchen-sink cycle tourer, your bike bags are likely already stuffed to the brim.
 Or perhaps you are just going for a ride on your road bike with nothing but the lycra on your skin.
 We get it.
 No one wants to bring more stuff on their bike.

 Fortunately, you probably are already bringing some powerful scientific equipment on your bike rides:

 As long as you can pinpoint the GPS coordinates of the location where you collected data, you’re good to go!

-Yes, you can.
+Yes, you can!
 In fact, one of the strengths of citizen science is that it allows anyone to influence which issues become the topic of scientific investigation.
-Numerous citizen science projects have been initiated by ordinary people with a particular concern about their community or environment.
+Many citizen science projects have been initiated by people with a particular concern about their community or environment.

 There are many resources available online to help you develop your idea into a citizen science project, for example…